ppkgtmm/pk/src/contents/notes/acid.md

 # ACID

-Properties of relational databases that ensure data integrity while dealing with concurrent transactions
+- Properties of relational databases that ensure data integrity especially when dealing with concurrent transactions

 ## Atomicity